By Michael Fergenson, senior editorial coordinator

 The FDA’s Web site warns against the use of e-cigarettes, stating that they may contain ingredients that are known toxins (for example, diethylene glycol, an ingredient in antifreeze) or contain small amounts of nicotine or tobacco-specific byproducts even when listed as having no nicotine.
 The agency also says that there have been no clinical studies evaluating the product’s safety and efficacy.
 An analysis of the product carried out by the FDA’s Division of Pharmaceutical Analysis tested the liquid of two leading brands and found detectable levels of carcinogens and toxic chemicals that users could be exposed to.
 The report also notes that there are inconsistent or nonexistant quality control processes in the manufacturing of these products.
 (Read the full report here.)

 Further questions were raised about the product this February, when an e-cigarette exploded in a man’s mouth.
-The man suffered severe burns, and lost his front teeth and a chunk of his tongue.
+The man suffered severe burns, and lost his front teeth and a chunk of his tongue, E-cigarettes are also advertised as causing less discoloration and limiting the need for teeth whitening products.
 Fire officials found that this was caused by a faulty battery.
 (The full story can be seen here.)

 Nurses can help.
 Only time will tell if e-cigarettes are safer than cigarettes and a viable option as an aid to quit smoking.
 In the meantime, nurses can help patients by being knowledgeable about these devices so they can provide accurate guidance regarding their use.
 By keeping up to date on e-cigarettes, nurses can offer informed advice when a smoker asks about using these devices as an aid for quitting smoking.